tomcant/sudoku-solver/README.md

 This project was last tested and working against the `gcc` compiler version 7.4.0.
 To compile...
 ```
-cd sudoku-solver-cpp
+cd sudoku-solver
 make build
 ```
 An input puzzle file is required to run the solver.
-There are 3 test puzzles included in the `puzzles/` directory (easy, medium, hard)
+There are 4 test puzzles included in the `puzzles/` directory (easy, medium, hard and unsolvable)
 ```
 ./sudoku-solver puzzles/hard.sdk
 ```